SStech099/Dragon-Tokens/README.md

 # Dragon Token

-###Table of content

-> Project description
-> Installation and Deployment
-> Operating of contract
-> Address of the contract

 ### Project description
 > Dragon Tokens is an ERC20 contract with 100 million preminted tokens, the owner of the contract is 0x55C0AD4FF27eb1e1Bf66aC6C29130E705750d806
 > Ownership can be transferred to any other address